Symplectic embeddings from concave toric domains into convex ones: Introduction

-Toric domains generalize ellipsoids (where $\Omega$ is a right triangle with legs on the axes) and polydisks (where $\Omega$ is a rectangle whose bottom and left sides are on the axes).
+where $\Omega$ is a rectangle whose bottom and left sides are on the axes.
 The paper \cite{concave} computed the ECH capacities of all ``concave" toric domains, and showed that these give sharp obstructions in several interesting cases, for example for all ball packings into certain unions of an ellipsoid and a cylinder.

-The aim of the present article is to identify many more cases involving toric domains where ECH capacities give a sharp obstruction.
+The aim of the present article is to identify a large and natural class of embedding problems involving toric domains for which ECH capacities give a sharp obstruction.
 It turns out that in these cases, ECH capacities can be computed purely combinatorially, and so give considerable insight into the corresponding embedding problem.

 To state our main theorem, first recall the ``concave toric domains" from \cite{concave}.
 These were defined as toric domains $X_{\Omega}$, where $\Omega$ is a region in the first quadrant underneath the graph of a convex function $f: [0,a] \to [0,b]$, such that $a$ and $b$ are positive real numbers, $f(0) = b$, and $f(a) = 0$.
-We now define a related concept, see Figure~\ref{fig:illustration}.
+We call such an $\Omega$ a {\em concave} subset of the first quadrant of $\mathbb{R}^2$.